 SIBO is associated with symptoms such as acid reflux, belching, and bloating (those with SIBO will notice a flat stomach upon waking, which quickly bloats after a meal).
 Additionally, those with SIBO will most likely notice a flare up of these symptoms after eating fibrous foods, fermented foods, cruciferous veggies, and prebiotics/probiotics, which feed the bacteria overgrowth.

 I have seen people with Hashimoto’s resolve symptoms like IBS, restless leg syndrome, low ferritin, and low B12 levels by treating SIBO; and in some cases, I’ve also seen thyroid antibodies reduced — and even completely go away — with SIBO treatment.
-Additionally, healing SIBO can in turn, help heal leaky gut.
+This is likely because healing SIBO can often heal leaky gut.

 Action steps for this root cause: